open-cluster-management/hub-of-hubs-kafka-transport/setup/README.md

 Once the operator is installed, head to "Kafka" tab and create a new instance.

 ### Step 2
-Name your cluster (e.g. with "kafka-brokers-cluster") and expand the Kafka -> Listeners tab:
+Name your cluster kafka-brokers-cluster and expand the Kafka -> Listeners tab:
 * Keep the first default listener for inter-cluster connections.
   * { name = plain, port = 9092, TLS disabled, type = internal }
 * Change the second default listener's type to "route" to be used for external connections.